tsgates/arch-wiki-markdown/wiki/Migrating_Between_Architectures_Without_Reinstalling.md

 migration away from 64 bits, leave the 64-bit kernel installed and running for now and skip this step.

-To install the standard Arch Linux kernel, use the following command:

-    # pacman -S linux
+Now install linux Arch package.

-Now is the time to install the lib32-glibc fallback (you will need to add the [multilib] repository in pacman.conf if you have not already):
+Now is the time to install the lib32-glibc fallback (you will need to add the [multilib] repository in /etc/pacman.conf if you have not already):

-    # pacman -S lib32-glibc

 Note:If this fails due to an existing file of a differently named package, use pacman's -f flag.